eseverett/CXLS_Interlocks_Docs/source/user_documentation/Laser-1.rst

 When the Dira is armed, the following will happen to the interlock system:

+- The Laser-1 entry VIEWMARQ display will show :red:`IR HAZARD`.
-- The VIEWMARQ displays will show IR HAZARD.
+- The Laser-1 arilock VIEWMARQ display wil show :red:`DANGER LASER ON -- IR EYE PROTECTION REQUIRED`.
-- The VIEWMARQ in Vault-1 Control will display DIRA ARMED.
+- The Vault-1 Control VIEWMARQ display will show :red:`DIRA ARMED`.
 - The beacon stacks in the Vault-1 laser interlock system will turn on the white Dira armed LED.